 Between presidential agendas, department- or school-specific initiatives, career development programs, and more, it’s common for several different corporate relationship efforts to function simultaneously at a single college or university.
 While these initiatives don’t need to be deeply integrated, it’s critical that they’re at least somewhat coordinated.
 A lack of internal communication can result in too many people reaching out to various contacts within the same external organization, which can easily jeopardize the health of the entire relationship.
 At a minimum, provide basic visibility into outreach and establish a single owner for each external contact.
 While a full-fledged CRM system is ideal, even shared spreadsheets are better than nothing.

 As you start reaching out to prospective corporate partners, these considerations can help you put your best foot forward.
 In addition to avoiding these mistakes, you’ll also want to be sure that you’re effectively managing other important aspects of your strategy.
-EAB’s COE forum recently published a study, Critical Disciplines to Grow Employer Partnerships, to provide guidance to identify prospective partners, assess employer needs, and position the unique value of higher education partners.
+EAB’s Professional and Adult Education forum recently published a study, Critical Disciplines to Grow Employer Partnerships, to provide guidance to identify prospective partners, assess employer needs, and position the unique value of higher education partners.